 “It gave me nightmares…a furious, tender, aching, incisive masterpiece of a book.”

 —Olivia Waite, author of The Lady’s Guide to Celestial Mechanics

-I was the perfect choice to give Mary a good English education: thoroughly respectable and far too plain to tempt her lonely father, Sir Kit, to indiscretion.
+I was the perfect choice to give Tabby a good English education: thoroughly respectable and far too plain to tempt her lonely father, Sir Kit, to indiscretion.